Mwai Kibaki Biography

-Birthday: November 15, 1931
+Birthday: November 15, 1931 (Scorpio)

-Born in: Gatuyaini
+Born In: Gatuyaini

 Mwai Kibaki was the third President of Kenya who sought to bring progressive changes and stability to his nation.
 He was active on the political scene from the early days of Kenya’s independence and worked in various government positions.
 Having served as Vice President in prior years, he had the experience and knowledge of politics and government, giving him the advantage to lead Kenya in the right democratic direction.
 Kenya had been dominated by the KANU (Kenyan African National Union) since it acquired independence from Britain in 1963.
 Mwai Kibaki formed his own party, namely, ‘Democratic Party’ after fallout with the then autocratic president, Daniel Arap Moi, and began his own journey towards presidency.
 Coming into power at a critical time for the country, he came as a fresh change for Kenya; he was a democratically elected leader who was welcomed nationally and internationally.
 While the euphoria did not last, as the decay of inherent political corruption continued to inhibit and obstruct progress in this sub-Saharan country, Kibaki introduced constitutional reform, free primary education, and made efforts to revive a damaged health care system.
 He also established a multi-party system to break away from the authoritarian rule.